 Additionally, in settings such as school, the ASI can be used to assess a young person's relational resilience.
-Growing resilience during adolescents as it helps with self esteem and self awareness, it increases the capacity to learn and can improve peer and family relationships.
+Growing resilience during adolescents helps with self esteem and self awareness, it increases the capacity to learn and can improve peer and family relationships.

 Parents and educators benefit from this process as it provides a pathway that identifies areas of risk and assists to establish a collaborative approach to moving forward positively through shared language and understanding.

 It basically gets everyone on the same page!

 The training for the Attachment Style Interview (ASI) comprises of a four-day course covering the essential elements required for administering and scoring the instrument reliably.

 The ASI's is evidence based and it's reliability and validity has been tested in a number of sites in the UK and it is a reputable interview tool for assessing current social and psychological factors around relationships that highlight risk or resilience in relation to family life.

 In Australia and New Zealand you can undertake the training as an organisation or join other professionals for training that is held throughout the year.

 We also provide training in Neurodevelopment & Attachment, Impact of Trauma on Attachment, Attachment Styles and Supervision.